IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/starting_new_project.rst

    Project Info in Unsaved Mode

-After creating a new project, BlenderBIM enters an Unsaved Mode.
-It's important to understand how saving works in BlenderBIM:
+After creating a new project, Bonsai enters an Unsaved Mode.
+It's important to understand how saving works in Bonsai:

 **Saving IFC Project**:
    - Using the keyboard shortcut `Ctrl+S` or `File > Save IFC Project` will save only the `.ifc` file.